 For its worth, going to and doing the sea turtle activity in Apo Island is actually cheap.

 If you’re solo, I recommend signing up for a joiner tour, as I did.
 I availed of an Apo Island tour for P1200 from the dive center of Harold’s Mansion.
-It covers everything from transportation to fees and lunch.
+It covers everything from transportation (Harold’s Mansion to Zamboaguita and back, as well as the boat ride) to fees and lunch.
 I only paid a little more than I would if I did it DIY, and the convenience and helpful guides from the dive center were all worth it.
 In fact, I’d definitely recommend them, especially for solo travelers like me.

 - Harold’s Mansion: Facebook page / (tour) 0917 783 5172/ (lodging) 0917 302 4455